ryan-mcclue/musings/notes.md

 Important to throw in asserts for underlying assumptions.
 Also for debugging be aware of 'copy-pasta', e.g. copying variables will have same name for two parameters as didn't replace it

 we don't want to orient our code around objects (if anything, algorithmic oriented). its about how you arrive at some code that determines how good it is

-excessive pre-planning and setting waypoints is really only useful if you've dont the problem before (which in that case you're not really designing) instead, we become a good pathfinder, learning to recognise the gradient of each day of the journey. when write the simplest thing and loft it out into good design later (in this explorative phase, if we make an changes for efficiency reasons we have just introduced the possibilities of bugs with no benefit)
+excessive pre-planning and setting waypoints is really only useful if you've done the problem before (which in that case you're not really designing) instead, we become a good pathfinder, learning to recognise the gradient of each day of the journey. when write the simplest thing and loft it out into good design later (in this explorative phase, if we make an changes for efficiency reasons we have just introduced the possibilities of bugs with no benefit)

-view threading as table. optimal to separate by rows if can (maps to single threaded more easily) day 26: treatise on threading

-when updating, there are update dependencies, so can't just update whatever you loop over first
+# Optimisations
+optimise for worst case (looking out on whole world) not best case (in front of wall, don't render what is behind). we care about highest framerate, not lowest.

+virtually never use lookup tables as ram memory is often 100x slower (so unless you can't compute in 100 of instructions)

+focus on craftmanship, knowledge of hardware, low-level, what to focus on is what is important rather than what editor/language using etc.

+being able to draw out debug information is very useful. time spent visualising is never wasted (in debugger expressions also)

 immediate mode and retained mode are about lifetimes. for immediate, the caller does not need to know about the lifetime of an object.